 High value BART tickets, which are sold at a 6.25% discount, are not compatible with the Gator Pass BART discount.
-You may load high value tickets onto your Gator Pass Clipper Card, but these funds cannot be used to pay the 25% discounted fares to or from BART Daly City Station.
-Instead, the high value ticket funds would be used for non-discounted travel (e.g., trips taken on BART that do not begin or end at the Daly City Station, trips taken at times other than during the fall or spring semesters, etc.).
+You may sign up at www.clippercard.com to automatically load BART High Value Discount tickets onto your Gator Pass Clipper card, but these funds cannot be used to pay the 25% discounted fares to or from BART Daly City Station.
+Instead, the high value ticket funds would be used for non-discounted travel (e.g., , trips taken at times other than during the fall or spring semesters, etc.).

 Registering Your OneCard/Gator Pass with Clipper

-Students are encouraged to register their cards with Clipper by visiting www.clippercard.com .
+Students are encouraged to register their cards with Clipper by visiting www.clippercard.com.
 Registering your card protects your balance should you lose your card and need to replace it.
-It also lets you access your transaction history, set up automated loading of additional funds, and choose to receive important Clipper updates.
+It also lets you access your Clipper transaction history, set up automated loading of additional funds, and choose to receive important Clipper updates.